|Lights & Reflections|

 I often receive condolences regarding my birth date.
 When required to show someone my driver's license, it's frequently followed by that familiar head shake.
 "What a bummer."
 "You must have gotten so ripped off."
 Sometimes I feel obligated to defend my inner-child, by letting them know about my loving and generous family.
 Though these corrections never seem to register.
 "Still, that sucks having your birthday on Christmas!"
 In reality, it was as if my holidays were on steroids.
 Two presents, a cake, and birthday singing!
 It doesn't matter.
 Somehow, "You must have gotten screwed," never fails to be uttered in some form or another.
 Maybe folks are just trying to comfort me?
 Do they really think that receiving the maximum number of presents is the whole point of holiday enjoyment?
 If so, I should probably be the one doing the consoling.
 Thankfully, I have developed a good sense of humor around all of these "poor you" assumptions.

 Looking outside, I see the snow falling, and feel happy that this is enough.
-I'm grateful for the people in my life, everyday experiences, access to clean food and water, the ability to get adequate sleep, create and promote health, and find daily inspiration from mother nature.
+I'm grateful for the people in my life, everyday experiences, access to clean food and water, the ability to get adequate sleep, creating and promoting health and find daily inspiration from mother nature.
 May we all find time to celebrate the light within ourselves, and each other.
 Making room for all who celebrate this time of year, in all the different ways.